Michigan State president resigns over Nassar scandal

 "To the survivors, I can never say enough that I am so sorry that a trusted, renowned physician was really such an evil, evil person who inflicted such harm under the guise of medical treatment," she said.
 "I know that we all share the same resolve to do whatever it takes to avert such tragedies here and elsewhere."

-Tom Leonard, the Speaker of the House in Michigan, applauded Simon's decision while criticizing the school.
+Tom Leonard, the speaker of the House in Michigan, applauded Simon's decision while criticizing the school.

 "I am glad Lou Anna Simon finally did the right thing.
 The university's response to this crisis simply hasn't been good enough, and I hope that changes going forward for the sake of both the victims and the entire Michigan State University community," Leonard said.